naomiehl/ComputerVision_FaceDetectionAnonymisation/README.md

 * GaussianBlur ( Bluring )
 * MedianBlur ( Bluring )
 * Bilateral Filter ( Bluring )

+## Currently it is possible to add these different accessories:
 * Moustache Filter
 * Eyes Filter
+* Black eyes Filter

 ## How to run the program
 * Press a to detect face